opportunity-finder/opportunity-finder.github.io/index.md

 ### Sign in and sign up

-Click on the "Login" button in the upper right corner of the navbar, then select "Sign in" to go to the following page and login.
+Click on the "Login" button in the upper right corner of the navbar, then select "Submit" to go to the following page and login.
 You must have been previously registered with the system to use this option:

 ![](OP-login.png)